TariqAHassan/MelReformer/README.md

 feeding them into the transformer, and then "unfolding"/unstacking the output.

-This folding/stacking trick is quite appealing because, if made to work properly, it provides a way to model extremely long pieces of music directly from the raw audio.
+This folding/stacking trick is quite appealing because, if made to work properly, it provides a way to model extremely long pieces of music sourced from raw audio.
 The arithmetic here is quite simple.
 If $n=32$, and 23 seconds of audio results in 2048 melspectrogram columns, then the transformer only needs to model 64 time steps.
 If we increase the length of the audio by `8x` we would be able to model 184 seconds (~3 minutes) of audio, while only needing to model 512 timesteps